 - Valid Passport: Must remain valid throughout your intended stay

-- Course Acceptance Letter: From accredited institution with course details, dates, and costs
+- Course Acceptance Letter: From accredited institution with course details, dates, and fees

-- Financial Evidence: Bank statements covering 6 months showing sufficient funds
+- Financial Evidence: Bank statements covering the previous 6 months

 - TB Test Certificate: Required if applying from a listed country